bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 #### How the rule works

-Bytebase checks if SQLs creating the partition table.
+Bytebase checks if the SQL statement will create the partition table.

 Specifically, Bytebase checks: